A Triple Certified Proof that Core Logic is not Paraconsistent

 difference is precisely their joint interest.
 The Coq script is the

-reference version: built on dependent type theory, it proves the
+reference version: built on dependent type theory, it establishes

-axiomatic basis auditable — it reports exactly the two principles the
+its whole axiomatic basis auditable — it reports that every theorem is

-file is a port of that script into another kernel of the same
+The Lean 4 file is a port of that script into another kernel of the

 Mathlib dependency, it can be re-checked in the browser at the link